arnaudin/arnaudin.github.io/_projects/brightidea.md

   - section_layout: text
     content: |
-      It's also no surprise that employees don't always get their best ideas during the 8-hour workday.
-We built Brightidea skills for [Alexa](https://www.amazon.com/Brightidea-Inc-Home/dp/B07HRKJ62J) and [Google Assistant](https://assistant.google.com/services/a/uid/0000009d03d1b1cd?hl=en-US) to make capturing ideas on the go or off-hours possible in seconds via voice integrations.
-Entirely hands-free, Brightidea serves as your external brain by securely saving ideas to your personal repository to manage when your schedule permits.

-      Prefer to capture your idea by email?
-We also built email submission flows, known as Magic Inbox, to collect ideas at a single, easy-to-remember inbox: *my@brightidea.com*.
-This amazingly simple UX supports extensive company detection, IP & data protection, idea routing, and even new user registration flows.
-While there is major complexity hidden behind the scenes, all a user needs to remember is "My Brightidea."
+      **Capture Ideas on the Go with Voice Integration**

+      Inspiration can strike at any moment, even outside of work hours.
+With Brightidea's voice integration for [Alexa](https://www.amazon.com/Brightidea-Inc-Home/dp/B07HRKJ62J) and [Google Assistant](https://assistant.google.com/services/a/uid/0000009d03d1b1cd?hl=en-US), users can capture those fleeting ideas instantly, hands-free.
+Simply speak your idea, and Brightidea will securely store it in a personal repository for later review and development.

+      **Never Lose an Idea with Email Submission**

+      Prefer to jot down your ideas in writing?
+Brightidea's Magic Inbox provides a simple and secure way to capture ideas via email.
+Send your thoughts to *my@brightidea.com*, and our amazingly simple UX backed by Brightidea's intelligent system will automatically:

+      - Detect your company and route your idea accordingly
+      - Protect your intellectual property and company data with enterprise-grade security
+      - Support new user registration for seamless onboarding

+      All you need to remember is "My Brightidea."

   - section_layout: 2col
     images: